2-Way Directional Valve (IL)

 where

-• - is the distance of the spool valve movement at the port inlet S. .
+— the position of the spool entering the port S, ;

-• - value of the leakage area parameter (value of the Leakage area parameter).
+— leakage area (value of the Leakage area parameter);

-Note the linear scaling from to in the figure:
+Note the linear growth from before in the picture:

-When the valve is in the nearly open or nearly closed position in the linear parameterization, you can maintain the numerical stability of the simulation by adjusting the smoothing factor, the value of the Smoothing factor parameter.
-If the value of Smoothing factor is not zero, the block smoothly saturates the opening region between and .
+When the hole is in an almost open or almost closed position with linear parameterization, you can maintain the numerical stability of the simulation by adjusting the smoothing factor, the value of the Smoothing factor parameter.
+If the value of the Smoothing factor parameter is not zero, a smooth change in the cross-sectional area between and .

 Tabular parameterization

-If Tabulated data - Area vs. spool travel is selected for Orifice parameterization, the block uses the Spool travel vector and the valve area vector parameters to determine the relationship between and by interpolation. and are the first and last parameters of the valve area vector parameter respectively.
+If the value is selected for the parameterization of Orifice parameterization Tabulated data — Area vs. spool travel, the block uses the Spool travel vector and the parameters of the valve area vector to determine the relationship between and by interpolation. and — the first and last elements of the vector of the passage section Opening area vector, respectively.

-If Tabulated data - Volumetric flow rate vs. spool travel and pressure drop is selected for Orifice parameterization, the block uses the volumetric flow rate table Volumetric flow rate table, q(ds,dp), the free fall vector Pressure drop vector, dp and the spool travel vector Spool travel vector, ds to determine the volumetric flow rate, .
+If the value is selected for parameterization Orifice parameterization Tabulated data — Volumetric flow rate vs. spool travel and pressure drop, then the block uses the volumetric flow rate table Volumetric flow rate table, q(ds,dp), the relative pressure drop vector Pressure drop vector, dp and the spool travel vector Spool travel vector, ds to determine the volumetric flow rate, .

 Ports